cirobr/ds9-capstone-movielens/README.md

 * Rscript install-keras-gpu.R

-Lastly, the below script executed on RStudio runs the code provided by edX to generate the datasets and stores the files "edx.csv" and "validation.csv" on a sub-folder "./dat", which is also created in the process:
+Lastly, the below script executed on RStudio runs the code provided by edX to generate the datasets, and stores the files "edx.csv" and "validation.csv" on a sub-folder "./dat", which is also created in the process:

 * code-preset.R